Spandanlovesa380/email-agent-cli/README.md

-## Send Emails From The Command Line
+## Send Emails From The Terminal
-This is Mailo, your helpful assistant who sends emails for you---straight from your Gmail account.
+This is Mailo, your helpful assistant who sends emails for you, straight from your Gmail account.

 "Send **recipient** an email asking him out on a coffee date.
 Make it sound cute. "